ultimatemovers/omnia/events.md

     Petit Fours
     A classic selection of mignardise and digestifs presented in trolley format
-- title: Omnia Vista Social Club – Live music Wednesday nights
-  img: "/assets/images/reward2.jpg"
-  text: After a successful month of Wednesday Nights at The Embers, we're bringing
-    back live music nights at Omnia!
-Inspired by the Buena Vista Social Club, Omnia will be host to great live music and specialty drinks every Wednesday.
-Come along and visit 'Omnia Vista Social Club' for a night out to dinner or drinks.
 - title: Omnia Got Soul
   img: "/assets/images/reward3.jpg"
   text: |-